Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

-In the preceding section, we proved this theorem for virtually finite-rank solvable groups.
-Our main tool in that case was the fact that those groups are virtually nilpotent-by-Abelian, with finite-rank nilpotent part.
-As such a nilpotent group preserves a Radon measure when acting by orientation-preserving homeomorphisms of the real line, we thus conclude that actions of virtually finite-rank solvable groups on the line {\em quasi-preserve} a nontrivial Radon measure\footnote{In our context, a Radon measure $\nu$ is {\bf{\em quasi-preserved}} by a group $\Gamma$ if for every $g\in \Gamma$, there is a positive real number $\lambda_g$ such that $g_*(\nu)=\lambda_g\,\nu$, where by definition $g_*(\nu)(X) := \nu(g^{-1}(X))$ for every measurable set $X$.}.
-Thus, the action is semiconjugate to an affine action provided the measure is non-atomic.
-This dynamical picture no longer arises for general solvable groups (not even for metabelian groups!), as the next classical example (due to Plante \cite{plante}) shows.
+\begin{thm} \end{thm} In the preceding section, we treated the case of virtually finite-rank solvable groups.
+To do that, we established that these groups admit quasi-invariant measures when acting on the line.
+For concreteness, recall that a Radon measure $\nu$ on the line is {\bf{\em quasi-invariant}} under the action of a group $\Gamma$ if for every $g\in \Gamma$, there exists a positive real number $\lambda_g$ such that $g_*(\nu)=\lambda_g\,\nu$, where by definition $g_*(\nu)(X) := \nu(g^{-1}(X))$ for every measurable set $X$.

+Let us briefly recall the argument.
+Virtually finite-rank solvable groups are virtually nilpotent-by-Abelian, with finite-rank nilpotent part.
+The key point is that finite-rank nilpotent groups preserve a Radon measure when acting by orientation-preserving homeomorphisms of the line.
+Moreover, this measure is unique up to a scalar factor.
+Since the nilpotent part is normal, this yields the announced quasi-invariance.
+As a consequence, the group action is necessarily semiconjugate to an affine action.

+It turns out that this nice picture does not longer hold for actions of general solvable groups.
+Next, we reproduce a classical example due to Plante \cite{plante} of an action of $\Z\wr\Z$ for which there is no quasi-invariant measure.
+Alternatively, the reader may check Example \ref{ex corona laminar action} where we describe a left-order on $\Z\wr\Z$ whose dynamical realization is semiconjugate to Plante's action of $\Z\wr\Z$.

 \begin{small} \begin{ex} The wreath product $\Z\wr\Z := \bigoplus_{\Z} \Z\rtimes \Z$ is a metabelian group having $H := \bigoplus_{\Z}\Z$ as its maximal nilpotent subgroup.
-We next describe an action of $\Z\wr \Z$ on the real line with the property that for every shift-invariant subgroup $H$, no global fixed point arises, although every element therein admits fixed points.
+We next describe an action of $\Z\wr \Z$ on the real line with the property that for every shift-invariant subgroup of $H$, no global fixed point arises, although every element therein admits fixed points.
 This implies in particular that there is no quasi-invariant measure for $\Z\wr\Z$.
-Indeed, such a measure would be invariant by the derived subgroup $[\Z\wr\Z\, ,\,\Z\wr\Z]$, which is shift-invariant.
-In view of the announced properties, this is in contradiction with Exercise \ref{ejer-se-usa}.
+Indeed, such a measure would be invariant by the commutator subgroup $[\Z\wr\Z\, ,\,\Z\wr\Z]$.
+However, since this subgroup is shift-invariant, this is in contradiction with Exercise \ref{ejer-se-usa}.